Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Enabling Secure Multi-Cloud Access

 Managing identities across multiple cloud providers can be complex.
 TVMs act as a central authority, providing tokens that are valid across different cloud environments.
+This often involves using standardized token formats like jwt's and potentially federated identity solutions or specific tvm integrations designed for multi-cloud.

 By understanding these use cases, you can begin to see the transformative potential of TVMs.
 Next, we'll cover essential security considerations and best practices for implementing TVMs.